Preventing Occupational Dust Diseases

 The Mining and Quarrying Occupational Health and Safety Committee (MAQOHSC) is dedicated to protecting South Australian mine and quarry workers from Occupational Dust Related Diseases.

-All exposure prevention strategies are in alignment with the MAQOHSC strategic plan and include the development and funding of targeted projects, education programs and providing comprehensive dedicated management and workforce resources that support the importance of workplace hygiene management, industry best practice and provide guidance to achieve a demonstrated model of continuous improvement in all South Australian mines and quarries.
+All exposure prevention strategies are detailed in the MAQOHSC strategic plan and include the development and funding of targeted projects, education programs.
+MAQOHSC aims to provide workforce resources that support the development of workplace hygiene management plans, industry best practice and provide guidance to achieve continuous improvement in all South Australian mines and quarries.

-The generation of dust particles are a common occurrence associated with mining and quarrying activities.
-Certain types of minerals when drilled, extracted from the ground or processed, generate dust particles which contain silica.
+The generation of airborne dust is a common occurrence associated with mining and quarrying activities.
+Most minerals when drilled, extracted from the ground or processed, generate silica dust which may be inhaled.
 Exposure to crystalline silica can cause respiratory illness and occupational dust related disease such as silicosis.

-Silicosis is a preventable disease, however, once diagnosed is incurable.
-Silicosis can go undetected for many years as it can have a long latency period.
+Silicosis is a preventable disease, however, has no cure.
+Silicosis can go undetected for many years as it usually has a long latency period.
 Silicosis is the oldest and most common occupational respiratory lung disease worldwide.

-The program evaluates current workplace dust management strategies, current workers respiratory protection as well as personal protective equipment and fitment of use.
-Additionally MAQOHSC has value added to the program to include Enhanced Video Analysis of Dust Exposures (EVADE) to show mine and quarry workers exactly where they are being exposed to hazards on the job, and therefore where an intervention can be effective.
-MAQOHSC undertakes this detailed method to observe, assess and report on the health risks and the challenges of each workplace.
+The program has assesses workplace dust management strategies, workers respiratory protection and its fit to workers.
+Additionally MAQOHSC has previously included Enhanced Video Analysis of Dust Exposures (EVADE) to show mine and quarry workers exactly where they are being exposed to dust at work and therefore where an intervention can be effective.
+MAQOHSC observes, assesses and reports on the health risks and the challenges of each workplace.

-Detailed reporting identifies strategies that MAQOHSC can provide assistance and support to stakeholders on the implementation of effective dust mitigation to eliminate dust at the source, strategies and risk control measures are the only way to prevent silicosis and reduce occupational dust exposure to workers in the workplace.
+MAQOHSC can provide assistance and support to stakeholders on the implementation of effective dust mitigation to eliminate dust at the source.
+Good risk control measures are the only way to prevent silicosis and reduce occupational dust exposure to workers in the workplace.

-MAQOHSC Work Health and Safety Specialists are available to assist industry to facilitate workplace discussions or educational information sessions and provide advice and assistance.
+MAQOHSC Work Health and Safety Specialists are available to facilitate workplace discussions or educational information sessions and provide advice and assistance.
 Contact us if you require further information.

 Dust Resources for Industry